 The evidence from TANF highlights that mandatory work programs are too often a barrier to access rather than a springboard to economic security, in part because good programs require substantial state and federal investment.
 While there are exceptions in individual communities, employment programs tied to TANF often have little to offer in the way of effective services.
-Both the requirements (sometimes driven by the federal participation rate, other times by state choices) and the programs offered are likely to reflect outdated perspectives about what works, in contrast to the more current, evidence-driven approaches included in Congress's bipartisan reauthorization of WIOA-with its emphasis on career pathways, effective programs to help participants earn industry-recognized postsecondary credentials, and "earn while you learn" subsidized job strategies.
+Both the requirements (sometimes driven by the federal participation rate, other times by state choices) and the programs offered are likely to reflect outdated perspectives about what works, in contrast to the more current, evidence-driven approaches included in Congress's bipartisan reauthorization of the Workforce Innovation and Opportunity Act (WIOA) with its emphasis on career pathways, effective programs to help participants earn industry-recognized postsecondary credentials, and "earn while you learn" subsidized job strategies.